hdholm/ModemCheck/README.md

 for some basic command line help.

 Things you may not already have in your python implemenation that you'll need.
-If you pip install remember you may want to do that as superuser so that the modules will be available to whatever user you ultimately use to run the modules.
+You can pip install plotly, pandas and pytimeparse but at least on Fedora Linux you can use the system package management as well.

-1. plotly - which requires pandas.
-This is needed by ModemDisplay.
+1. plotly - which requires a lot of prequisites.
+This is needed by ModemDisplay and pytimeparse which is needed for some deltatime manipulation.
+On Fedora 37 I simply used
-'pip install plotly' On Fedora 33 I simpy used `dnf install python3-pandas` to get the pandas prequisite, but you should be able to pip install as well.
-2. pytimeparse - needed for some deltatime manipulation.
-Again `pip install pytimeparse` should do the job.
+`dnf install python3-plotly python3-pytimeparse`

-Steps that work for Linux Fedora 33.
-Others hosts may vary.
+Steps that work for Linux Fedora 37.
+Other systems may vary.

 1. `mkdir /usr/local/lib/ModemCheck/` and `mkdir /var/log/ModemCheck/`
 2. `cp ModemCheck.py /usr/local/lib/ModemCheck/`